HealthIntersections/fhirserver/README.md

 - `-snomed-rf2 'folder'` - import a SNOMED CT distribution using an RF2 format (can take ~1hour).
 Nominate the directory that contains the snapshot directly
 - `-loinc 'file'` - update the loinc cache from the given filename (access database)
 - `-rxstems` - connect to the RxNorm database, and generate the text search index
+- '-unii 'file'` - fill the unii database from the unii text distribution format (tab delimited)